piss-man/what-if/README.md

 # what-if
-pyhothn
-this is just when i feel bored and wanna do something
+this is just when i wanna do something